dmuneras/moodle-theme_archaius/README.md

  * Custom CSS.
  * Custom Javascript in footer.

+Archaius uses jQuery as a javascript framework and several jQuery plugins as well:

+* A modified version of [responsiveslides](https://github.com/dmuneras/ResponsiveSlides.js)
+* VelocityJS
+* Waypoints
+* Modernizr

-Archaius uses jQuery as a javascript framework and it is using modernizr and responsive slides as well. it is using LESS to create CSS stylesheets, if you want to modify ir you should use it.
-For more information about
+It is using LESS to create CSS stylesheets, if you want to modify ir you should use it.
+For more information about.

+If you want to modify the stylesheets, or jquery plugins, you should use the Grunt.

 [LESS](http://lesscss.org/)